AlexShoWhitehead/JudoWebsite/design-plan/design-journey.md

   - Client was confused as to which page was meant for what purpose
   - Explained to the client home vs team vs judo vs contact
   - Liked the team layout
+  - Thinks that having different sections for different information is useful
+  - Liked the color scheme and thought it fit the club well
   - Confused about the purpose of the PDF, explained the list-serv purpose
   - Agreed it was useful to have the PDF
   - Stated they liked the dates and updates on the front page
   - Confused as to why there were two carousels
   - Talked about having a carousel solely about images to look cool on the index and images for fun on the judo page
   - Thinks that the home page will look a lot more modern and cool than previously
-  - Thinks that the overall lyout is cool
+  - Thinks that the overall lyout is cool and agrees that this is the best way to go
+  - Asked for any extra critiques or feedback to add to the site
-  - Could use some videos maybe or gifs for aesthetics
+  - Stated could use some videos maybe or gifs for aesthetics
+  - Discussed adding videos to the site, decided having the carousel would be more useful and not over the top
+  - Stated maybe could add links to other judo websites under the judo page
 - 6:45 end